Phantom-Intruder/interactive-tutorials/tutorials/learnpython.org/en/Classes and Objects.md

     myobjectx.function()

 When the `myobjectx.function()` is invoked, you get an error `"TypeError: function() takes 0 positional arguments but 1 was given"`.
 This might seem slightly strange to you, considering that you haven't passed an argument.
 While it may be true that you haven't passed in a parameter, the object itself gets automatically passed as a parameter to the function.
 So behind the scenes, there is 1 parameter getting passed in.

+However, this behavior is different for static functions.
+You define a static function by placing the `@staticmethod` decorator above a function definition.
+Since static functions are shared among all objects of a class, Python does not automatically pass the object as a variable, meaning that you can have a static function inside a class without any parameters.

+Now that you know about `self`, you might have a question.
+If you look at the code presented in the `__init__()` section, you might notice that the `__init__()` function also has a self parameter.
+While the `__init__()` function can be easily mistaken to be a constructor of this class, the existence of the `self` parameter in here disproves this.
+After all, you can't pass an object that hasn't been created yet.
+The `__init__()` function runs _after_ the object is initialized, and is where you would initialize the attributes of the object.
+The constructor is a method called `__new__()`, and is used to do the actual object creation.
+Like the other methods, it also has an implicitly passed parameter, which is the `cls` parameter (naming is the recommended standard and not mandatory).
+This is the class itself.

 Exercise
 --------